Artuyees/PomodoroLearn/README.md

 Website made to help you focus while learning new things or studying for new test.

-made with Svelte by Artur Kuciński.
+Uses Tailwind css and sveltekit. made by Artur Kuciński.

 ## running dev server